Harold Herbert (artist): Influence

 Influential in his conservatism, Herbert became a member of the Commonwealth Art Advisory Board in its establishment for a National Gallery, which however was not made political reality until 1965 under the second Menzies government and well after Herbert's death.

 In 1927 he was co-opted beside Arthur Streeton; WB McInnes, Charles Wheeler, Napier Waller, Paul Montford and Alice Bale, by the National Gallery of Victoria trustees' Special Committee George Swinburne, JT Collins, John Longstaff and Norman MacGeorge to examine and report, employing their judgement as artists, on a consignment of Felton Bequest purchases of classical European art, most of which were refused by the committee.
 He promoted a Herbert ‘school’ of watercolour, an influence on following representational watercolourists.
 His art was used in designs for postage stamps and some promotional tourist posters.

 A notorious bon-vivant, Herbert was an active member of the Melbourne Savage Club.
 Joan Kerr notes that his 28 August 1936 cover for the Club’s 170th "corroborree" for Lord Somers is typical of racist attitudes of the era; it depicts Aboriginal Dad, Mum with luggage, and son carrying the vice-regal hat, welcoming him with the caption “Boss Excellency, you come alonga us.”
 The 'Klub’ [sic] mia-mia is shown in the distance.
+From c.1936 Herbert illustrated stories for the Sun News-Pictorial.

 Illustrator and critic

-In 1937 Herbert became a foundation member of, and exhibited, with Robert Menzies' anti-modernist foundation, the Australian Academy of Art and supported its stance in his journalism.
-From c.1936 Herbert illustrated stories for the Sun News-Pictorial and was art critic for The Argus and The Australasian, in which roles he condemned the 'morbid' subject-matter of modern art.
+Herbert was critic on The Australasian from 1927 to 1934 and there, in an article headed 'A Thought On Modern Art', wrote:Some recent examples of so-called modern art shown here and in Sydney raise the question again as to the justification, if any, of the tendency to paint the grotesque and the ugly In a more or less unskilled manner, in order "to be different."

 In a 1932 review of an exhibition by the group Twenty Melbourne Painters, he wrote;This exhibition is not up to expectations.
 A predominance of small, unimportant works tends to make the show unimpressive, and a wall devoted to the "moderns" rather offends the eye....
 The joyless landscapes by Mr. E. Kimpton certainly possess an atmospheric quality of cold greyness, but with this there is a morbidness that is forbidding.
 One experiences a shudder.
 Art is surely not meant for that.

+He continued to promote such views in his work as critic from 1936 on both The Argus and The Australasian, in which roles he condemned the 'morbid' subject-matter of modern art.
+In 1937 Herbert became a foundation member of, and exhibited with, Robert Menzies' anti-modernist foundation, the Australian Academy of Art and supported its stance in his journalism.

 Summing up Herbert’s position, Terry Ingram writing in The Financial Review labels him the “bête noire of Australian art history as the champion of the Menzies reaction against modern art.”